Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

-[This description looks like the late fusion recipe usually used where both the probabilites of the classification results from 2 tasks are fused together]
+This description is **not** the late fusion recipe where both the probabilites of the classification results from 2 tasks are fused together.

 The authors have described 2 late fusion options:
 1. In `Option 1 (Opt1)` both AM and LLM are loaded